-The Australian Institute of Architects and Dulux are delighted to announce that the Institute’s Dulux Study Tour will go ahead in 2021.
+The Australian Institute of Architects and Dulux are delighted that the Institute’s Dulux Study Tour will go ahead in 2022.

-Staying local for the first time, the tour will give some of Australia’s brightest emerging architects the opportunity to explore the very best of Australian Architecture and meet inspiring Australian architects in November this year.
+Staying local for the first time, the tour will give some of Australia’s brightest emerging architects the opportunity to explore the very best of Australian Architecture and meet inspiring Australian architects in May 2022.

 Now in its 14th year, the Dulux Study Tour is an opportunity to be part of an exciting and coveted program that fosters Australia’s next generation of architectural talent.
 Winners will help to curate the tour and will experience firsthand some of Australia’s best architectural sites and practices.